 However, we do charge a $99.00 diagnostic for all LG, Samsung, Electrolux, Bosch, KitchenAid and JennAir or any Commercial Laundry Appliances.

 Why the difference?

 The diagnostic fee covers the time and travel expenses for the technician to come to your home and then accurately diagnose what is wrong with your appliance.
 It can take as little as 5 minutes or hours in some cases especially if we need to do research or contact the Factory.
 Most of the time, it will usually take the technician 15-30 minutes to find the problem.
 However, since it is a flat rate, you only pay the price quoted on the website or on the phone for the diagnosis.

 Once he finds the problem, the technician will give you an up-front no obligation quote for the repair.
 He will also tell you if it is worth repairing or if it is better to purchase a new unit.
-Many times, all the appliance needs is a simple repair!
+In many instances, the appliance just needs a simple repair!